x

 Credit: KFSM

-BENTON COUNTY, ARKANSAS, Ark. — Jason Duggar, star of the reality show "19 Kids and County," is asking a Benton County judge to dismiss a lawsuit against him that claims he failed to perform repairs on a home and didn't have a valid contractor's license.
+BENTON COUNTY, ARKANSAS, Ark. — Jason Duggar, star of the reality show "19 Kids and Counting," is asking a Benton County judge to dismiss a lawsuit against him that claims he failed to perform repairs on a home and didn't have a valid contractor's license.

 Thompson claims he entered into a contract to purchase a home in Bella Vista for $350,000 from Madison Holding and that as part of an addendum to the contract, numerous repairs to the home were required but never completed.